Mascarpone Whipped Cream Frosting on White Cupcakes

 - 2 cups heavy whipping cream

 In the bowl of a standing mixer fitted with a whisk attachment, mix the mascarpone, sugar, and vanilla on high until completely blended.
-Add whipping cream and mix on low until cream is mostly incorporated into the cheese/sugar mixture.
+Add whipping cream to the mascarpone/sugar mixture, and mix on low until cream is mostly incorporated into the cheese/sugar mixture.
 Scrape bowl.
 Then whip on high until stiff peaks form.

 Transfer to a piping bag fitted with your favorite cupcake frosting tip.